collinbrake/computersystems/Computer Systems.md

   - average response time = (t1 - t2) / # of instructions completed
 - The pipeline is loaded when all the units are working
 - Exploiting concurrency
+  - Every clock cycle, an instruction finishes in pipelined and non-pipelined implimentations
+  - You speed up the clock by almost 5x with pipelining
+- Time between instructions = time(nonpipe)/number of stages
+- **Hardware designers are way ahead of where software designers are**
+  - **Software guys for 30-40 years have not been able to keep up with the advances in hardware**
+  - Can we write sequential code and the compiler turns it into a parallel program?
+  - We can do this with GPU's, but not with arbitrary algorithms

 ### Staging